2014 Drag Race Rules & Information

 All numbers and dial-ins are to be displayed on the driver’s side of the vehicle.
 The numbers have to be dark and legible for the tower crew.
 Prior to pre-staging your vehicle, it is the responsibility of the driver to make a final check of his/her dial-in displayed on the scoreboard.
-If it is incorrect, the driver must get the attention of the starter or starting line official and indicate to them a wrong dial-in.
+If it is incorrect, the driver must get the attention of the starter or starting line official and indicate to them a wrong dial-in -- DO NOT PRE-STAGE!!
 Tower personnel are NOT responsible for a wrong dial-in and NO re-run will be given.

 Points will be given in all eliminators including Super Pro, Sportsman, King of the Hill and Street Eliminator at all 11 Bracket Race events.
 Points are not given to these classes at Fun Races.
 The year end points total will be based on your best 8 of 11 races.